 To learn more, see Target searches automatically with dynamic search ads.

 Products ads include custom images from your own product catalogs (created in Bing Merchant Center), plus specific promotional text, pricing, and seller details.
 For more information about Product ads, check out What are Product Ads?

-This feature is currently available in the United States, the United Kingdom, and Australia.
+This feature is currently available in the United States, Canada, the United Kingdom, and Australia.